 If you cannot highlight text in a PDF document, it is not accessible.
 A screen reader will interpret an inaccessible PDF as an image, not text.
 This page will walk you through the process of creating accessible PDF documents.
 You can either start with a Word document and convert this document to PDF or you …

+PowerPoint presentations tend to be highly visual, and people who are blind or have low vision can understand them more easily if you create your slides with accessibility in mind.
 Working with Microsoft PowerPoint (PPT or PPTX) Use slide layout templates whenever possible.
 When you can’t use a template, at least use the one with the slide title only.
 Write presenter’s notes in the provided area.
 Apply alternative test (ALT text) to images.
-Add captions to the slide or presenter’s notes for complicated images (e.g. diagrams …
+Add captions to the slide or presenter’s notes for complicated images .